devodo/DivertR/README.md

 .NET Dependency Injection Diversion

-DivertR is similar to well known mocking frameworks like Moq or FakeItEasy but provides additional features to seamlessly interact with your existing dependecy injection registrations.
-This facilitates an integrated approach to testing by making it easy to hotswap test code in and out at the dependency injection layer.
+DivertR is similar to well known mocking frameworks like Moq or FakeItEasy but provides additional features to directly manipulate your registered dependency injection services.
+DivertR enables an integrated approach to testing by making it easy to hotswap test code in and out at the DI layer.

+DivertR was originally created to facilitate in-process integration/component testing using the excellent [WebApplicationFactory framework](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests) in-memory ASP.NET test server.
+WebApplicationFactory allows DI service customisation but this can only be done once at startup per server instance.

-With DivertR you can modify your dependency injection services at runtime by replacing them with configurable proxies.
+With DivertR you can modify your DI services at runtime by replacing them with configurable proxies.
-These can redirect calls to test doubles, such as substitute instances or delegates, and then optionally relay back to the original services.
+These can redirect calls to test doubles, such as substitute instances, mocks or delegates, and then optionally relay back to the original services.
 Update and reset proxy configurations, on the fly, while the process is running.

-DivertR was originally created to facilitate in-process integration/component testing using the [WebApplicationFactory framework](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests) by making it easy to manipulate DI services dynamically at runtime.

 ![DivertR Via](./docs/assets/images/DivertR_Via.svg)

-## Quickstart
+## Code example

 ### Start with a Foo

 Given an `IFoo` interface and a `Foo` implementation:

 ```csharp